Qiskit/qiskit/crates/bindgen-c/README.md

 ## Installing the standalone header files

-Use the `install` subocommand, such as
+Use the `install` subcommand, such as

 ```bash
 cargo run -p qiskit-bindgen-c -- install -c crates/cext -o dist/c/include